Skip to main content

 scanRootKits=true|false

-Scan for rootkits and hidden objects using such software.
+Scan for rootkits, and hidden objects that use them.

 Default value: false